 Gluten-Free Cookie Baking FAQs

 You will need a gluten-free flour blend suitable for baking.
 These blends often state cup for cup or 1:1 replacement for wheat flour on the bag.
-My preferred blends for cookies are King Arthur measure for measure, Bob's Red Mill 1:1 baking flour, and Cup4Cup multipurpose flour.
+My preferred blends for cookies are King Arthur Measure for Measure, Bob's Red Mill 1:1 baking flour, and Cup4Cup multipurpose flour.
+You will also need fresh bags of sugar and other baking supplies if they have come into contact with wheat flour.
+Be sure to use clean utensils and pans if they have been used to bake anything with wheat flour.

-More Gluten-Free Dessert Recipes Perfect for Christmas
+More Gluten-Free Recipes for Christmas

 Comments